mightyiam/bookkeeping/introduction.md

     // documented later in this document.
     TransactionIndex(0),
     // The type of this argument is the one provided for the `Book`s
     // generic type `TransactionMeta`.
-As with the `Book`s `Meta`
-    // generic, this may be any type you find useful.
+This may be any type you wish.
     "January 2021 salary"
 );
 // Finally, insert a single `Move` into the transaction.